 How do you plan to market UNNISHAA products and services?

 Until now we believed (and still do) that word of mouth is the best form of publicity.
-However, we have realised that it can have a limited reach only.
+However, we have realized that it can have a limited reach only.
 So now our marketing plan includes

 - Targeting Customers through Social media.